-Notable projections related to revenues are as follows: as of October 2015 the unemployment rate in Sacramento County is 5.7%, down from a high of 13% in January 2010; as business activity and employment increases, revenues from permits and fees are expected to increase; the Sacramento Transportation Authority anticipates sales tax revenues from Measure A to increase 5% annually over the next five years; and DMV and Moyer funding would have sunset in 2015, but with the passage of AB8 these funding sources are reauthorized until 2024.
+Notable projections related to revenues are as follows: as of November 2016 (most current monthly data available) the unemployment rate in Sacramento County is 4.90%, down from nearly 13% during 2010-2012; as business activity and employment increases, revenues from permits and fees are expected to increase slightly; the Sacramento Transportation Authority anticipates sales tax revenues from Measure A to increase 5% annually in upcoming years; and DMV (AB923) and Moyer funding would have sunset in 2015, but with the passage of Assembly Bill 8 these funding sources are reauthorized until 2024.

-The District Board approved a multi-year fee increase as part of the fiscal year 2013-14 budget.
-These increases were applied to applicable fees in the fiscal year 2014-15 and 2015-16 approved budgets.
-District staff will continue to closely evaluate the need to increase fees for the remaining years approved by the Board.
-Subsequently, permit fees may be adjusted for the consumer price index (CPI) to help keep pace with rising costs.
+As part of the fiscal year 2013-14 budget process, the District Board approved a multi-year fee increase.
+Increases were applied to applicable fees in the fiscal years 2014-15, 2015-16 and 2016-17 approved budgets.
+District staff will again closely evaluate the need to increase fees during the fiscal year 2017-18 budget process, the final period approved by the Board.
+In future years, permit fees may be adjusted for the consumer price index (CPI) to help keep pace with rising costs.

-Federal funding is increasing for Ambient Air Monitoring and is otherwise expected to remain consistent through fiscal year 2015-16 and transportation reauthorization is a high priority.
-This is important to ensure that Congestion Mitigation and Air Quality (CMAQ) program remains and continues to be authorized for the District's truck and engine (SECAT) incentive and the Spare the Air programs.
+Federal funding is increasing for Ambient Air Monitoring and is otherwise expected to remain consistent through fiscal year 2016-17; transportation reauthorization is a high priority.
+This is important to ensure that the Congestion Mitigation and Air Quality (CMAQ) program remains and continues to be authorized for the Sacramento Emergency Clean Air & Transportation (SECAT) the District's truck and engine clean replacement incentive and the Spare the Air programs.

-Expenditures for the General Fund are expected to gradually increase to address major improvements, most notably nonrecurring capital expenditures to improve the District's technology resources and for rehabilitation and replacement of several aging air monitoring stations.
-The District's revenues are projected to be sufficient to meet the additional expenditures.
+Expenditures for the General Fund are expected to gradually increase to address major improvements, most notably, non-recurring capital expenditures to improve the District's technology resources and for rehabilitation and replacement of several aging air monitoring stations.
+The District's revenues are projected to be sufficient to meet these expenditures.

-The Covell Building Fund is expected to be fairly stable in the next five years as the primary asset in the Fund, the District's headquarters building, is relatively new and annual maintenance is anticipated to be consistent.
+The Covell Building Fund is expected to be fairly stable over the next five years.
+As the primary asset in the Fund, the District's headquarters building is relatively new, therefore annual maintenance is anticipated to be consistently low during this period.
 Moving forward, major rehabilitation and replacement projects will be identified along with expected funding sources.
 The main funding source for capital expenditures in the Covell Fund is rental income.

-There are no capital expenditures associated with the Emission Technology Fund as it serves as a pass-through for various emission technology incentive grants.
-While the next couple of years are expected to be stable with respect to grant funding, there is growing uncertainty into the future as some of the grants are scheduled to sunset, and may not be extended or replaced with other funding.
+There are no capital expenditures associated with the Emission Technology Fund, rather it serves as a pass-through for various emission technology incentive grants.
+While the next couple of years are expected to be stable with respect to grant funding, there is growing uncertainty into the future as some of the grants are scheduled to sunset, and may not be extended.
+The District continues to research other funding options.

-Currently, the District does not have a budgeted multi-year Capital Improvement Program, rather it budgets annually the amount required each fiscal year for identified projects.
-The District is developing a long-term Asset Management Program and exploring financial software applications capable of budgeting multiyear projects to allow for improved financial planning of its larger assets.
+Currently, the District has a multi-year capital replacements and improvements planning process in which it budgets annually for identified projects.
+The District is developing a long-term Asset Management Program and exploring financial software applications capable of budgeting multiyear projects to allow for improved financial planning for its larger assets.